apfaudio/tiliqua/gateware/docs/devlog/march25.rst

 .. note::

-   In a eurorack system, there is a bus board and mains adapter between our module and the rest of the world, so likely the conducted noise would not be visible at the mains (and we wouldn't fail at a test lab), but it's still good to fix this so we don't conduct power-supply noise over to other modules in the system.
+   In a eurorack system, there is a bus board and mains adapter between our module and the rest of the world, so likely the conducted noise would not be visible at the mains (and we wouldn't fail at a test lab), but it's still good to fix this so we don't conduct power-supply noise over to other modules in the system and degrade their audio performance.

 Clearly, some work had to be done.
 But where to start?